tlevine/dada.pink/user-2015-music-video-plots/index.md

 ![](../data-visualization-needs-to-die/chart-5.png)

+Music videos is a way of adding the sense of smell.
+But why stop there?

 ![](../data-visualization-needs-to-die/chart-6.png)

+We should look for ways of using more of our senses to increase our sensory bandwidth, so I have also been exploring the use of food for plotting.
+I call this process "data gastronomification".

-döner
+XXX döner

 ### Stop limiting yourself to "visualization"
-You can still draw some useful inspiration from data music.
+Most likely you don't have the resources to implement data music in your organization right away, but you can still draw some useful inspiration from data music.

 I am amused that this talk was included in the "visualization" track.

 It's about plotting, converting data from abstract to concrete